SillyTavern/SillyTavern-Docs/Extras/extensions/Live2d.md

    - Enable this checkbox to reload the model before any animation.
 This forces the animation to start and allows you to spam clicks if necessary.
 Some models may require this to ensure that animations begin from a compatible state.

 2. **Show Model Frames**:
    - Enable this checkbox to display the model frame, making it easier to identify where to click to drag the model around.
 It also shows the hit area, if available.
-Hovering over a hit area will shows its name.
+Hovering over a hit area will show its name.

 3. **Reload button**
     - Click this button to reload every live2d model.
-Use it in case something glitch.
+Use it in case something glitches.

 ## Character Selection